Basic information about our diet, list of significant change options based on levels of nutrition.

 In the other articles, I describe significant steps to take that are not as drastic as a total change of diet.
 Please simply look through the articles on raw foods and concentrate on those that interest you most.
-But if you are indeed interested in raw food, then you will be able to find what you need to know in the following articles (click on the arrow above to go to the next article).
+But if you are indeed interested in raw food, then you will be able to find what you need to know in the following articles.
 I revised these ten related articles on raw food in 2014.
 All of the other articles have been written recently.

 You can get more information by clicking on the links, most of which will bring you to Wikipedia.
 It is important to know that Wikipedia posts are often slanted and unbalanced when it comes to topics central to the industry.
 Special interest forces are the momentum behind such topics.
-Nonitalic links bring you to other articles on this website.
 At the end of each article, there is the option for you to send comments, either to us or for publication.

 This introduction to the field of nutrition will teach you how to distinguish between the different diets in the Western world.